The Florida Manatee

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Explore Southwest Florida Naturally! (here, next to this marker); Why do Manatees Come to Manatee Park ? (here, next to this marker); Other Visitors to Manatee Park (here, next to this marker); Freshwater Wetlands Habitat (here, next to this marker); The Anatomy of a Manatee (here, next to this marker); The Manatee-Human Comparison (here, next to this marker); Manatee Island (here, next to this marker); Butterflies of Lee County (here, next to this marker).
 Touch for a list and map of all markers in Fort Myers.

 Credits.
 This page was last revised on August 30, 2017.
-This page originally submitted on August 7, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 102 times since then and 19 times this year.
-Photo 1. submitted on August 7, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 7, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 126 times since then and 16 times this year.
+Photo 1. submitted on August 7, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.